Women in Adult Detention Center Gain Hands-On Experience in Braiding Business

 “I am extremely grateful for the opportunity to provide them with a new skill that can be life changing,” Ms. Tyler said.
 “Each of my students has shown a positive attitude and expressed how enthusiastic they are about attending class weekly.”

-Through this six-week training program, students are learning foundational braiding styles such as stitch and French braids, and advanced techniques like box braids, twists, cornrows, and protective styles.
-The instruction also covers hair care, hygiene, and maintenance, and customer service and professional etiquette in the beauty industry.
+Through this training program, students learned foundational braiding styles such as stitch and French braids, and advanced techniques like box braids, twists, cornrows, and protective styles.
+The instruction also covered hair care, hygiene, and maintenance, and customer service and professional etiquette in the beauty industry.

 “We were eager to expand professional and personal development programs for women,” said Sheriff Sean Casey.
 “The new hair braiding class provides practical skill sets, enhances employability, and encourages financial independence.
 It also helps the participants develop valuable life skills by reinforcing patience, attention to detail, and time management while emphasizing communication, teamwork, and mutual support.”

-Ms. Tyler has already seen their development, noting “I am proud of how they encourage and hold each other accountable during class.
+Ms. Tyler has seen their development, noting “I am proud of how they encourage and hold each other accountable during class.
 Each class they remind one another to persevere and are always willing to assist when needed.
-I am excited to see them elevate themselves now having been provided a new skill and to witness their growth in just a few classes.”
+I am excited to see them elevate themselves now having been provided a new skill and to witness their growth.”

 The Sheriff’s Office offers other vocational programs, including opportunities for professional certifications in traffic flagging, food service, and worksite safety, however most participants in those programs are men.